cliffbueno/IndicPiper/README.md

 ## Reference
 IndicPiper will be described in a forthcoming publication.
 If you need to cite IndicPiper before the paper is out, please cite this GitHub repository.
-Please also mention that IndicPiper relies the Sandpiper database and cite the Sandpiper paper too.
+Please also mention that IndicPiper relies on the Sandpiper database and cite the Sandpiper/SingleM paper too.\
+Woodcroft, B.J., Aroney, S.T.N., Zhao, R. et al. Comprehensive taxonomic identification of microbial species in metagenomic data using SingleM and Sandpiper.
+Nat Biotechnol (2025). https://doi.org/10.1038/s41587-025-02738-1